 Integrating the high-level management functionality of processors and the stringent, real-time operations, extreme data processing, or interface functions of an FPGA (Field Programmable Gate Array) into a single device forms an even more powerful embedded computing platform.

-Consequently, they provide higher integration, lower power, smaller board size, and higher bandwidth communication between the processor and FPGA.
-They also include a rich set of peripherals, on-chip memory, an FPGA-style logic array, and high speed transceivers.
+Consequently, they provide higher integration, lower power, small board size, and higher bandwidth communication between the processor and FPGA.
+They also include a rich set of peripherals, on-chip memory, an FPGA-style logic array, and high-speed transceivers.

 FPGA functionality can change upon every power-up of the device.